FranciscoSerranoBaptista/FranciscoSerranoBaptista/README.md

 👀 I’m interested in human capacity development and learning in everything I do.
 I believe we can be better sales people, better customer success managers, and better technology leaders if we are able to put #relationshipfirst, create spaces for others to learn, and walk our talk.

-🌱 I’m currently working on the Everyday Enablement Repository.
-Sharing a decade of my life's learnings in an open source format is inspired by Marshall Goldsmith's concept of Knowledge Philanthropy.
+🌱 I'm currently working on a portfolio of coaching and enablement with AI.

 <!---
 FranciscoSerranoBaptista/FranciscoSerranoBaptista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.